Frequently Asked Questions

-Always make sure you follow the directions given to you by the prescribing doctor.
+Always make sure you follow the directions given to you by the prescriber.

-Your period should return after 2-3 days of stopping period delay pills.
+Your period should return after 2-3 days of stopping Norethisterone period delay pills.

 If it does not, or is unusually heavy or light please consult your GP.